themnsavage/sms_messages_as_spam_or_ham/README.md

 Overall, the model demonstrates a remarkable balance of accuracy, precision, and class differentiation, making it highly effective for its intended application.

 ## process:
-- I would get data and create new features with existing data
+- Get data set and create new features with existing data
--
+- Split data into training and testing set
+- pearson correlation on feature to see which one to use
+- train model with training data
+- validate performace of model with testing data
+- save model for later use

 ## Install python libraries:
 - run make command `make install`